 Who We Are

-The Abdorrahman Boroumand Foundation (ABF) started in 2002 with a small budget and two volunteers in a home office in Washington, DC.
-ABF relied on very valuable friends and volunteers who donated their time, technology, and money to help the development and growth of the organization.
-In its first ten years, ABF expanded its staff to include Iranians of diverse backgrounds, religion, ethnicity and political views as well as non-Iranians.
+The Abdorrahman Boroumand Center(ABC) started in 2002 with a small budget and two volunteers in a home office in Washington, DC.
+ABC relied on very valuable friends and volunteers who donated their time, technology, and money to help the development and growth of the organization.
+In its first ten years, ABC expanded its staff to include Iranians of diverse backgrounds, religion, ethnicity and political views as well as non-Iranians.

 The diversity of the staff is not only reflective of the diversity of the population whose rights are violated in Iran, but it is necessary to meet the organization’s goals in a country where persecution and censorship prevent the circulation of information and isolate vulnerable communities.